 W.D.
 Clayton, M. Vorontsova, K.T.
 Harman & H. Williamson

 © Copyright The Board of Trustees, Royal Botanic Gardens, Kew.

 HABIT Perennial; caespitose; clumped densely.
 Butt sheaths light brown.
 Culms erect; 45–90 cm long; wiry.
 Leaf-sheaths wider than blade at the collar; smooth, or scaberulous; glabrous on surface.
 Leaf-sheath auricles erect; 0.5–1.5 mm long.
 Ligule a ciliolate membrane; 0.5–1.5 mm long.
-Leaf-blades filiform; conduplicate, or involute; 20–50 cm long; 1–1.5 mm wide; glaucous.
+Leaf-blades filiform; conduplicate; 20–50 cm long; 1–1.5 mm wide; glaucous.
 Leaf-blade surface scabrous; glabrous.

 INFLORESCENCE Inflorescence a panicle.